PeterKammLab/fair_sensing/README.md

 **fair_sensing/**

-├── data/    # Input data: GTFS, CBS, boundary files
+├── data/    # Input data: GTFS, CBS, boundary files; only Visualisation_Data with summaries; other datasets are online on drive due to its size.

 ├── Preparation/                # Preprocessing of CBS grids, GTFS and lines
   - analysis_viz_lines_stats_cbs_sensed.py